polochamps/polochamps/README.md

 # About Me

 Hello!
-I'm Paulo, a BS IT Network and Cybersecurity student from Manila.
+I'm Paulo, a BS IT student specializing in Software Development from Manila.
 Welcome to my space where I explore and share my IT journey through code and projects.

 What I'm Into